CaiCharley/FlashMemory/README.md

 - As a user, I want to be able to save my Semester to a file and be prompted before quitting
 - As a user, I want to be able to either make a new Semester or load different Semesters from a file
 - As a user, I want my semester to be prompted to save if I quit the program

+Phase 3
+- As a user, I want to see the hierarchy within each semester and have them sorted in order of priority
+- As a user, I want to be able to add/remove/edit different study materials to study collections
+- As a user, I want to be able to select a study material in the semester and view its details
+- As a user, I want to be able to test myself on the flash cards within a study collection and update my confidence
+- As a user, I want to be able to load different semesters and create new semesters
+- As a user, I want to be able to save my semester and be prompted to save before quitting
+- As a user, I want a visual representation of how I am doing for a study collection (pie chart of confidence)